WiFi Signal Strength: Get the Best Out of Your Device.

 So, importantly, what you can do to make sure that your WiFi signal strength is as strong as it can be.
 While none of the below steps are exactly rocket science, generally most fixes come under these examples.

-- Reposition your WiFi router - Avoid crowding it or putting it in corners and cabinets.
-Ideally, place it in the centre of your house
+Avoid crowding it or putting it in corners and cabinets.
+Ideally, place it in the centre of your house - Update Your Drivers Firmware

-- Replace your WiFi router - If your router is old, it may be slightly obsolete.
-Contact your broadband provider to enquire about a replacement, or buy your own router
+If your router is old, it may be slightly obsolete.
+Contact your broadband provider to enquire about a replacement, or buy your own router - Reset Your Router

-- Reset your router - The old off-and-on-trick, though a cliché, is still effective.
+The old off-and-on-trick, though a cliché, is still effective.
 Most routers come with a reset button.
-Pressing this will reinitialize its hardware
+Pressing this will reinitialize its hardware - Purchase a WiFi Booster

-- Purchase a WiFi booster - These come in various types and help to spread your WiFi around your home (more on these in our next section)
+These come in various types and help to spread your WiFi around your home (more on these in our next section) - Contact Your Broadband Provider

-- Change your WiFi password - It is possible that your neighbours have guessed your password.
+It is possible that your neighbours have guessed your password.
 Changing this and replacing it with something complex and non-predictable will prevent them from accessing your WiFi.
 A combination of lowercase, uppercase letters, numbers and symbols avoiding repetition and exceeding 10 digits is recommended

 If you have tried all of these steps and still have no joy, it may be time to consult a specialist.
 Get in touch with your service provider's technical team, or potentially raise a complaint if appropriate.

-WiFi Signal Booster Devices
+Are There WiFi Signal Booster Devices?

 The further away you are from the router, the weaker its signal will get.
 Sometimes no matter what you do with your WiFi router, the signal simply will not reach where you need it to go.
 If you find yourself in this situation, don’t worry, you still have a few more tricks up your sleeve before conceding defeat, and these come in the form of WiFi boosters.